tine-schreibt/textflow/README.md

 - **Favourites for the switcher modal:** In case you have a gazillion flows, need help staying on top of them, and frontmatter/dataview seem scary to you.
 - **Open wiki-links inside flow:** This would be a right-click thing, I guess.
-- **Custom name for system folder:** It's not hard to do in principle, I just don't feel like doing it right now.

-### Tips and tricks

-- To make a quick flow 'on the go':
-  - select the notes you want to include in your flow
-  - tag them with the flow name you'll want to give them
-  - (use 'Multi Properties' by technohiker if they are multiple consecutive notes)
-  - build a flow from that tag
-- To return to where you were after looking up something elsewhere in the flow:
-  - before you move, click into the text and do a manual sync to save that cursor position
-  - go to the other place
-  - click the target button in the menu bar or use the hotkey to return to the last know cursor position, which is where you synced just then

 <hr>